 Upon news of her hire, Reichert commented, “I am thrilled to join the team of the Eskenazi Museum of Art at the beginning of this exciting chapter in its long history.
 Under the leadership of David Brenneman, I will fulfill our mission as a teaching museum by bringing a diverse array of contemporary art and artists to IU.
 I strongly believe that engaging with contemporary art is a crucial component of a complete and meaningful education.”

 David A. Brenneman, Wilma E. Kelley Director of the Eskenazi Museum of Art, remarked, “We are thrilled to welcome Elliot Reichert as our inaugural Curator of Contemporary Art.
 As our reimagined museum prepares for reopening, we understand the important role that contemporary art can play in connecting people with art.
 This new curatorial area illustrates our commitment to advancing our mission of being a leader among university teaching museums, and Elliot will help us expand our reach.
 We are grateful to IU alum Linda Watson, her husband, Joe Moravy, and Judy and Gregg Summerville for their generosity in funding this inaugural position at the museum.”

 Of Reichert’s hire, Linda Watson commented, “We are excited to have Elliot’s experience to assist in building a contemporary art program that will engage and attract IU students and the community.”

-Reichert will begin his work at the Eskenazi Museum of Art this spring, just as the museum is preparing for its grand reopening in the fall.
+Reichert will begin her work at the Eskenazi Museum of Art this spring, just as the museum is preparing for its grand reopening in the fall.
 Linda Watson, Joe Moravy, and Judy and Gregg Summerville are long-time supporters of the museum.
 Linda Watson and Judy and Gregg Summerville are also members of the museum’s National Advisory Board.